awanczowski/marklogic-multi-model-search/README.md

 Download for the Mesh Headings: <https://www.nlm.nih.gov/databases/download/mesh.html>.

-The file should be palced under `data/mesh/mesh.nt` to be loaded by the pre-configured MLCP task.
+The file should be placed under `data/mesh/mesh.nt` to be loaded by the pre-configured MLCP task.

 The gradle task ./gradlew loadMeSH can be run to load the graph into the Final Database.

 ## Creating Entity Models

 Within your Quick Start application click entities and define your canonical Entity Model.
-The entity model can be enhanced intervalley.
+The entity model can be enhanced iteratively.
 Since data is stored as an enveloped document you can track the original with the canonical.

 We will be running queries from views derived from this model.
 Indexes are created automatically based on the entity definition.
 The entity will have a few additional indexes configured to help with aggregation and faceting.
 This is illustrated by the lightning bolt check box.